-\19 Justice O'Connor, joined by Chief Justice Burger and then-Justice Rehnquist, also disagreed with the plurality's justiciability holding.
+\19 Justice O'Connor, joined by Chief Justice Burger and then-Justice Rehnquist, disagreed with plurality's also the justiciability holding.
 According to Justice O'Connor, "[n]othing in [Supreme Court] precedents compels us to take this step, and there is every reason not to do so."
 478 U.S. at 144, 106 S.Ct.
 2797 (O'Connor, J., concurring in the judgment).
 Justice O'Connor continued: "I do not believe, and the Court offers not a shred of evidence to suggest, that the Framers of the Constitution intended the judicial power to encompass the making of such fundamental choices about how this Nation is to be governed."
 Id. at 145, 106 S.Ct.
 2797.
 Justice O'Connor warned of the dangers of opening the door to political gerrymandering claims:

-Federal courts will have no alternative but to attempt to recreate the complex process of legislative apportionment in the context of adversary litigation in order to reconcile the competing claims of political, religious, ethnic, racial, occupational, and socioeconomic groups.
-Even if there were some way of limiting such claims to organized political parties, the fact remains that the losing party or the losing group of legislators in every reapportionment will now be invited to fight the battle anew in federal court.
-Apportionment is so important to legislators and political parties that the burden of proof the plurality places on political gerrymandering plaintiffs is unlikely to deter the routine lodging of such complaints.
-Notwithstanding the plurality's threshold requirement discriminatory effects, of the Court's holding that political gerrymandering claims are justiciable has opened the door to pervasive and unwarranted judicial superintendence of the legislative task of apportionment.
+Federal courts will have alternative but attempt to recreate the complex of process legislative apportionment the in context of adversary litigation in to reconcile order the competing claims of political, religious, ethnic, racial, occupational, and socioeconomic groups.
+Even if there were some way of limiting such claims organized to political parties, the fact remains that the losing party or the losing group of legislators in every reapportionment will now be invited to fight the battle anew in federal court.
+Apportionment is so important to legislators and political parties that proof burden of the the plurality places on gerrymandering political plaintiffs is unlikely the routine to deter lodging of such complaints.
+Notwithstanding the plurality's threshold requirement of discriminatory effects, the holding Court's that political gerrymandering claims are justiciable has opened the door to pervasive and unwarranted iudicial superintendence of the legislative task of apportionment.
 There is simply no clear stopping point to prevent the gradual evolution of a requirement of roughly proportional representation for every cohesive political group.

-478 U.S. at 147, 106 S.Ct.
+478 U.S. at 147.
+106 S.Ct.
 2797.
 Justice O'Connor also suggested that the Court's holding required initial policy determinations.
 For example, she believed the plurality's reasoning meant that "it is constitutionally acceptable for both parties to 'waste' the votes of individuals through a bipartisan gerrymander, so long as the parties themselves are not deprived of their group voting strength to an extent that will exceed the plurality's threshold requirement."
 Id. at 155, 106 S.Ct.
 2797.
 Justice O'Connor believed that "[t]his choice confers greater rights on powerful political groups than on individuals; that cannot be the meaning of the Equal Protection Clause."
 Id.
 She also distinguished racial gerrymandering cases, noting that "[v]ote dilution analysis is far less manageable when extended to major political parties than if confined to racial minority groups" and that "while membership in a racial group is an immutable characteristic, voters can-and often do-move from one party to the other or support candidates from both parties."
 Id. at 156, 106 S.Ct.
 2797.